dylman123/devops-pipeline/README.md

 ```
 cache = redis.Redis(host='redis', port=6379)
 ```
-!!
-Don't push this change to your git repository.
+:warning: Don't push this change to your git repository.

 2. Run the command `$ docker-compose up` to build the app locally.

 ### 2. Authenticate to GCP